Search this site

 There are several active volcanoes and earthquakes are common.

 The wind, rain and lightning can be extreme.
 Flooding is common in certain areas.
 In August 2020 in Playa Flamingo, we had 42 inches of rain in 5 days.
 In San Diego that is equivalent to 4-5 years worth of average rainfall.
 Dirt roads can easily become impassable, and in a heartbeat, strand you somewhere that you didn't expect to be.
+Mud slides and road closures are common and often times there are no alternate routes.

 There are lots of bugs, animals and other creatures.
 Scorpions, snakes and big spiders are common.
 Mosquitos can be an issue depending on the location and time of year.
 The higher the elevation, the less of a problem.
 Occasionally a puma, ocelot or coyote will show up.
 Rattlesnakes and pit vipers are pretty common and extremely poisonous, although they do their best to avoid you.
 The dreaded Fer de Lance also lives here.
 Not only is this snake extremely poisonous, it is very aggressive.